Buff Winter Trail Wales 2017 – Race Report

 Full race results can be found via the TDL Event Services website here

-The 2017 Buff Winter Trail Wales race will take place on 21st January with entries to the 2017 event live on October 1st, 2016.
+The 2018 Buff Winter Trail Wales race will take place on 20th January with entries live on October 1st, 2017.

 Following the statement of the Welsh Government on the 22nd of December that Wales will move to COVID-19 Alert Level 2 on December 26th, this…